kotest/kotest-cookbook/README.md

 * on Feb 29th
 * on the day or week when the time changes to or from daylight savings
 * when a method starts running on one day, hour, or minute, and completes on the next time period
+* when the timezone is not what the author of the code had in mind

 Another common cause of flaky tests is race conditions in our code, such as a shared mutable global variable.
 <br/>